Updated February 2018

 Structurally, student loans are the best possible type of lending.
 You pay in proportion to your income, and if your income drops, so do your repayments.
 There's no impact on your credit score.
 They're paid via the payroll (or self-assessment if you're self-employed), so there are no debt collectors chasing and it ends after 30 years regardless.
 No mortgage, credit card or other loan comes close.

 Looking purely at the interest rate as opposed to the interest you actually repay since September, many mortgage rates will undercut the maximum student loan interest rate (see mortgage best-buys comparison).
 Yet the student loan rate changes annually and it isn't always like this.
-In recent years, for someone earning, say, £31,000 a year, the student loan has often been cheaper than most mortgage Standard Variable Rates, though costlier than the best new mortgage deals.
+In recent years, for many with middle incomes, the student loan has often been cheaper than most mortgage Standard Variable Rates, though costlier than the best new mortgage deals.

 Certainly compared to most personal loans available to new graduates (who tend to have lower credit and affordability scores) student loans are not expensive.
 Though of course nothing has a lower rate than 0% credit cards, used right but they're for much smaller amounts.